Brebeuf-Code/coopbecik-source/README.md

 All personal data has been stripped from this repository.

 Consult README_OLD.md to see what the original maintainer wrote about this.

+For archival purposes and should be completely rehaulted for future deployment.